 Do you ever get tired of exporting data to Excel when segments don’t quite seem to get at the data you really want?
-Fortunately there are 3 powerful features available with Oracle Eloqua segments that allow you to merge, intersect or trim 2 different filters or lists.
-For those of you familiar with SQL this is very similar to using a JOIN.
+Fortunately, there are 3 powerful features available with Oracle Eloqua segments that allow you to merge, intersect or trim two different filters or lists.
+For those of you familiar with SQL, this is very similar to using a JOIN.

 A contact list containing all of the contacts from 2 filters or shared lists.

 We have now been asked to pull a few different results from the 2 events.
 The first request is to create a new contact list in Eloqua with all of the attendees for both events.
 To do this simply select both lists in the segment and right click.
 From the context window choose the option to “Merge”.